Augmented Reality Sculpture, 2018

 The old world crumbles.
 The new world comes into being.

 How will we handle the changes of the modern era?
 What do we hold on to?

 In the centre of the Schuhhaussaal (venerable hall) of the art association Ulm stands an object, surrounded by site fences, like a piece of cargo, inspired by construction sites, public spaces and means of transportation.
 There isn’t a space more real and honest, never completed, a symbol of a steadily continuous working process.

 The visitor is given a smartphone at the entrance, which he can use to augment the cargo object.
 A digital sculpture is projected into the room.
 Fixed on its smartphone, it appears to be in a meditative state.
-By looking at the smartphone screen and circling the digital sculpture, the visitor becomes part of the meditative process.
+By looking at the smartphone screen and circling the digital sculpture, the visitor quietly becomes part of the meditative installation.

 Building site fences, wooden cargo object, digitally printed fabric, belts, smartphones, AR sculpture, ambient sounds